Carina-P/Skiers-Paradise/README.md

 - **Information**-section with:
     - **Map** with with labels on skiing resorts.
     - **Skiing-resort information** matching the label user has **choosen in map**.
-- **Trip**-section with:
-    - **Information** about the yearly skitrip
-    - **Sign up -form** for the skiing-trip
 - **Recommendation**-section with:
     - **Table with 10-top** skiing resort sorted with the best in the top.
-Providing possibility to do users own ranking of place and interactive update of the list.
+Providing possibility to do own ranking of place and
+**interactive update** of the list.
     - **Reviews** of ski resorts
-- **About** -section with:
-    - Information on **the Skiers Paradise club**
+- Section for **wishes** were you can **mail** a wish for a **ski resort** that you want the site to show information about.
 - **Footer**-section with:
-    - The clubs **contact and social media** information
+    - **contact and social media** information

 ### User stories
 - As a user I want to know where good skiing places are situated on a **map**.
-- As a user I want to find up-to-date **information and facts** about downhill skiing places, to be able to choose where I am going on my next ski trip and/or get up-date-information, as wheather, at the place I am going to.
+- As a user I want to find up-to-date **information and facts** about downhill skiing places, to be able to choose where I am going on my next ski trip and/or get up-date-information, as skiing- and wheather-conditions, at the place I am going to.
-- Aa a user I want to find **information** about the clubs **yearly skiing-trip**.
-- As a user I want to **sign up** for the club's yearly **skiing-trip**, so I can join the trip and go skiing with other ski lovers.
 - As a user I want to see **which skiing places are most popular** according to the club and the sites visitors, so I am inspired when
 I think of my next trip.
-- As a user I want to be able to **grade the different skiing places**, and interactively how my vote affects the 10-top-list.
+- As a user I want to be able to **grade the different skiing places**, and interactively see how my vote affects the 10-top-list.
 So I can contribute to other ski lovers travel choises.
 - As a user I want to see **reviews** of different places, so I get inspired for my next skiing-trip.
-- As a user I want **information about the club**, so I know that the information I receive is serious.
+- As a user I want to be able to **influence which ski resorts** are showing on the site.

 ## User requirements and Expectations

 ### Requirements
 - Navigate the website using **navbar**
-- Based on a **map** find **information** about different ski resort.
+- Originate from the **map**: find **information** about different ski resort.
-- Get **information** about this years **skiing-trip** with the club.
-- **Sign up for the skiing-trip** and give information as full name, email-adress, telephone-number, skiing-level and voluntary text.
-- An updated list of the 10 most popular ski-resorts with name of the place and ranking.
+- An **updated list** of the 10 most popular ski-resorts with name of the place, ranking and grade. **Grade is calculated** from users input.
 - Possibility to give the ski-resorts **own grade** and the 10-top-list is updated accordingly.
 - See **reviews** on ski resorts, from other skiiers.
-- Short information **about the club**
+- Possitbility to **mail wishes** for other Ski Resorts to be shown on the site.
+The input should include name, mailadress, name of ski resort and reason to choose the resort.

 ### Expectations
 - Content is **visually satisfying and informative**